St. Francis' College

-St. Francis' College is a senior secondary boys-only private school in Lucknow, Uttar Pradesh, India, established and administered by The Catholic Diocese of Lucknow, a charitable religious society.
-The college was founded in 1885 as St. Francis' School and Orphanage.
+St. Francis' College, located in Lucknow, Uttar Pradesh, stands as one of India's premier senior secondary educational institutions for boys.
+Established in 1885, the college is owned and administered by the Roman Catholic Diocese of Lucknow, a charitable religious society.
+Originally founded under the name St. Francis' School and Orphanage, the institution has evolved over nearly a century and a half into a cornerstone of academic and character development in northern India.